 The interlock program aims to actively prevent drink driving on NSW roads, and to reduce alcohol related crashes.

 A survey of the NSW community, completed to inform the development of the Road Safety Plan 2021, found 84 per cent of people felt alcohol interlocks for drink-driving offenders were important for road safety.

-The Roads and Maritime Services website has more details about the Alcohol Interlock Program, including information for offenders, as well as medical and legal professionals.
+The Transport for NSW website has more details about the Alcohol Interlock Program, including information for offenders, as well as medical and legal professionals.